Arpana-10/ssl_project/README.md

 Teacher can download the marks and feedback of all students in a **CSV** file and update their marks and feedback and then upload the updated CSV file to update the marks and feedback for each submission in the database.
 #### Update marks and Feeadback for each assignment via the website

-Teacher can just fill the feeback and marks form form for any assignment to update it on the go.
+Teacher can just fill the feeback and marks form for any assignment to update it on the go.

 #### Register for a course